Fotlex/Fotlex/README.md

 <div align="center">

-# Hi there, I'm <span style="color: #4A90E2;">PAVEL</span> 👋
+# Hi there, I'm <span style="color: #4A90E2;">ALEXANDR</span> 👋

 ### Python developer from Russia 🇷🇺

-My name is Pavel Mazikin and I'm from Russian Federation, living in Moscow.
+My name is Pavel Mazikin and I'm from Russian Federation, living in Vladivostok.

 </div>